petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/using-web-experience-management/enabling-commerce-products-as-related-assets.md

 ## Verify the Availability of Commerce Products

-Commerce Products are available on all Liferay DXP sites by default.
-So, you must change the Filter to _Global_.
+Commerce Products are available on all Liferay DXP sites by default, so you must change the Filter to _Global_.

 1. Click on _Site Administration_ &rarr; _Content_ &rarr; _Web Content_.
 1. Click the (![Add icon](../../images/icon-add.png)) icon then _Basic Web Content_.